 What can I do to help my spouse overcome his pornography addiction?
 He knows it’s killing our marriage and has tried to stop, but it seems to be a losing battle.

-A: Sadly, sexual addictions of all kinds have become widespread in contemporary society.
+Answer: Sadly, sexual addictions of all kinds have become widespread in contemporary society.
 It affects men and women from all walks of life.
-Because it is rooted in the basic human craving for relationship, sexual addiction is tenacious and progressive in nature.
+Because it is rooted in the basic human craving for relationships, sexual addiction is tenacious and progressive in nature.
 Porn is powerful because it offers a counterfeit form of intimacy and attachment.

 In the meantime, you and your husband might consider installing some accountability software on your computer.
 Software programs of this kind aren’t the ultimate answer to the serious and complex problems like those your spouse is facing, but they can play an important role in helping you keep tabs on the entire family’s online activities.

 © 2018 Focus on the Family.
 All rights reserved.
 Used by permission.